Computer Room Air Conditioner Units

 The EC fans used in CRAC systems are different from the belt-driven blowers and induction motors used in comfort cooling air conditioning units.
 Belt-driven blowers need replacement and maintenance due to wearing parts.
 EC fans are a great alternative, taking up less space making installation less complicated.
 They are quiet in operation, efficient, produce less heat, cost less to run, and have a longer lifespan.

 Since humidity level is so critical in computer rooms and data centers, humidifiers and dehumidifiers can be installed in CRAC systems.
 Humidifiers increase the amount of moisture in the air to reduce the risk of static electricity.
 Dehumidifiers in CRAC systems control the amount of water vapor in the air to decrease the chance of corrosion.
 Electric heaters near the cooling coils to increase air temperature and desiccant dehumidifiers can be used to efficiently decrease humidity.

-Need a CRAC solution for your data center?
+Need a CRAC solution from STULZ for your data center?
 Level Solutions has the experience and expertise to help you find the right system to meet your needs.
 Contact us to discuss your needs.